Brazilian airline ordered to pay for female cabin crew's cosmetic costs

 In the Jul 29 verdict, reported by local media this week, the court said the firm must "provide, free of charge, to all its female employees, the makeup set provided for in its personal presentation code, as well as pay for cosmetic procedures" including manicures and hair removal.

-Gol's women staff, unlike the men, were contractually obliged to devote part of their income to modifying their appearance, southern state Santa Catarina's labor ministry court said.
+Gol's women staff, unlike the men, were contractually obliged to devote part of their income to modifying their appearance, southern state Santa Catarina's labour ministry court said.

-In compensation, the airline will have to pay women 220 reais (US$42) per month for the expense.
+In compensation, the airline will have to pay women US$42 (220 reais) per month for the expense.

-Although the Brazilian labor justice system has issued similar rulings against individual claims, this is believed to be the first class action.
+Although the Brazilian labour justice system has issued similar rulings against individual claims, this is believed to be the first class action.

 He estimated the class action consisted of "some 4,000 women" - including flight attendants, crew members and airport workers.